 Note: I really had no plan before starting.
 I quickly realized you can do fairly then lines with the beads, but if you do vertical lines, you need to do a double thick line.
 This is so that when you are melting the beads, they can properly melt together.

-Step one is creating your colorful patterns.
-Those beads are so dang tiny, I would HIGHLY recommend using bead tweezers.
+Step one is creating your colorful perler patterns.
+Those beads are so dang tiny, so I would HIGHLY recommend using bead tweezers.
 I didn’t have any while doing this project and about lost my mind 100 times.
+(I’ve since ordered a pair and it has made creating patterns and designs SO much easier!)

-Next, carefully cover your design with the paper included with your pegboards.
+Next, carefully cover your design with the wax paper included with your pegboards.

 I gently ironed over the beads in slow circular patterns until the tops of the beads were all melted together.